Ops-Team-Leverege/Mustard/docs/SYSTEM_MAINTENANCE.md

 ## System Overview

-PitCrew is a meeting intelligence platform that transforms customer conversations into searchable business insights using AI.
-The system processes transcripts, extracts insights, and makes them accessible via web dashboard and Slack bot.
+Mustard is a meeting intelligence platform that transforms customer conversations into searchable business insights using AI.
+The system processes transcripts, extracts insights, and makes them accessible via web dashboard and Slack bot -PitCrew Sauce.

 **Core Flow**:
 ```